 Singing lies at the heart of music at Coleridge.
 From the early years through to Year 6, children learn and perform songs in class singing sessions, as part of their music curriculum lessons, and in weekly singing assemblies.
 Our Year 2 and Junior Choirs perform each year at our Carol Concert, and the Junior Choir has also performed at numerous local events, as well as at the O2 and the Royal Albert Hall.
 The annual school play provides further choir and solo singing opportunities for our Key Stage 2 children.

 Children have the opportunity to experiment, play, improvise and compose using percussion instruments in their regular class music lessons.
-All children in Years 3 also learn the ukulele.
+All children in Years 3 and 4 also learn the ukulele.
 In addition to this, through Haringey Music Service, we offer individual instrumental lessons in recorder, guitar, trumpet, flute, violin, cello and French horn.
 Children who have been learning an instrument for a year or more can join our weekly Tuesday morning orchestra, and our annual school play gives our more talented instrumental players the chance to shine in the accompanying band.

 How music works alongside other subjects